AusENC

 AusENC should be updated regularly to ensure they remain safe to use and continue to meet any applicable chart carriage requirements throughout the subscription period.

-AusENC updates are released fortnightly and will be identified with a calendar "Week" number.
+AusENC updates are released weekly and will be identified with a calendar "Week" number.
 Updates include:

 • Permanent, Temporary and Preliminary Notices for changes to charted information significant to navigation such as changes to: